On Both Sides Of The Mexican Border, Fear Grows For U.S.-Bound Migrants

 "I've got a Christmas present for you," agent Castro speaks into her radio as she spots two more migrants down the road.
 It's a boy and a girl, both 17, who come from Guatemala and Honduras, respectively.

-Castro then points to the other side of the Rio Grande River toward Mexico, as other people pull a raft up from the water.
+Castro then points to the other side of the Rio Grande toward Mexico, as other people pull a raft up from the water.

 "Those are the smugglers," Castro tells us.